Key Concepts

 Smile introduces a new way to build behavioral experiments which promotes modularity and reusability.
 Smile leverages the capabilities of existing open source libraries including Vite and Vue, while providing an entirely new interface for specifying and debugging interactive experiments.

-A useful way to think about it is the Views are like slides in a presentation software like Powerpoint/Keynote and steps are like "builds" or "animations steps" that occur within a slide.
+A useful way to think about it is that Views are like slides in a presentation software like Powerpoint/Keynote and steps are like "builds" or "animation steps" that occur within a slide.

 Each View is a Vue component.
 You can create a new view by creating a new file in the src/user/components